MatthewReid854/reliability/docs/Reliability test duration.rst

 Example 1
 *********

 In the example below the consumer requires a vehicle to achieve an MTBF of 2500km and is willing to accept 20% risk that they accept a bad item when they should have rejected it.
 The producer has designed the vehicle to have an MTBF of 3000km and they are willing to accept 20% risk that the consumer rejects a good item when they should have accepted it.
 How many kilometres should the reliability test be?
+Using the function we find the test needs to be 231616 km.
+Note that this duration is the total time on test and may be split across several vehicles.
+See the discussion points below on whether to split the test duration up among multiple vehicles.

 .. code:: python